-- 1. Historic and local building materials should always be used or restored. - 2.
-Aluminum cladding and similar economical materials are discouraged.
+- 1. Historic and local building materials should always be used or restored.
+Original materials should not be painted or covered. - 2.
+Aluminum cladding and similar economical materials are discouraged. - 3.
+The use of an appropriate palette of heritage colours is encouraged for painting.